neuroeddu/OrgQ/README.md

 The results will be a csv file with data summarized by image.

 The macro requires confocal images with file_name_CH00, CH01, etc as well as a merge image.
 The prefix must match between each file name and spaces are not accepted.

+# useage

+1. Install Fiji
+2. Open Fiji and run the python script by selecting to run a macro.

+You many not have matching file name formats for channel identification - you must edit the script inside the python file to match your file names.